Archive for the ‘Atypical’ Category:

 ——

 The Twelve Days of Sudoku is a regular series on Sudoku construction with 14 thought-provoking classic sudoku puzzles, some of which I constructed properly.
-The series also includes a mini puzzlehunt of easier difficulty, with about 20 answers to confirm in the same way, if you bother to explore the links and other content.
+The series also includes a mini puzzlehunt of mostly easier difficulty pieces, with about 20 answers to confirm in the same way, if you bother to explore the links and other content.
 It includes the motivational posters, and may use other visual posts in the overall “atypical” tag used for all Ready Layer One, Twelve Days, …, content from December 19 forward as information content including Ready Layer One but it does not need any answers from that challenge.

 Intro post